 3. How did those in the past fail with respect to the promise?

 Comparisons between the exodus generation and the church continue.
 Both received the divine proclamation of deliverance (good news) and both were called to respond in faith.
 However, the exodus generation did not receive the promised benefit since they failed to respond in faith.
 Their failure serves to caution the Christian community against unbelief.
-The “good news” of the exodus included God’s promised deliverance from Egypt, the covenant he established with his people, and the hopejoshua and the land of entering the Promised Land (e.g., Ex.
+The “good news” of the exodus included God’s promised deliverance from Egypt, the covenant he established with his people, and the hope of entering the Promised Land (e.g., Ex.
 6:1–9).
 The good news for the church includes the revelation and deliverance found in the Lord Jesus, the new covenant he established through his high priestly sacrifice, and the hope of eternity with him (e.g., Heb.
 1:1–4; 2:14–18).
 ESVN

 CHRIST IS SUPERIOR TO JOSHUA Moses led the children of Israel out of the land of Egypt, but he could not lead them into Canaan.
 Joshua led them into the land, but we will see here that he couldn’t give them rest.
 Many of them never found rest—they never really laid hold of their possessions in the land.
 The world, the flesh, and the Devil rob many of the blessing God has for them.
 You and I live in a mean, wicked world.
 This world is not a friend of grace; it is not the friend of believers.
 Many of us have not discovered that yet.
 JVM